NetworkBlockDevice/nbd/doc/proto.md

 required to.

 There is no requirement for the client or server to complete a negotiation if it does not wish to do so.
-Either end may simply close the TCP connection (though see below regarding prior use of `NBD_OPT_ABORT`).
+Either end MAY simply close the TCP connection (though see below regarding prior use of `NBD_OPT_ABORT`).
 Under certain circumstances either the client or the server may be required by this document to close